U.S. Scholar Program

 Overview

-The Fulbright U.S. Scholar Program in Korea offers awards in three different categories to support international educational and cultural exchange through teaching, research, and seminars.
-These three award categories are the:
+The Fulbright U.S. Scholar Program in Korea offers awards in four different categories to support international educational and cultural exchange through teaching, research, professional projects, and seminars.
+These four award categories are the:

 • Distinguished Scholar at Yonsei University